Diversity, Equity & Inclusion (DEI) at Schoolhouse

 At Schoolhouse, we believe that socio-emotional learning and diversity equity and inclusion are inextricably linked.
 These two concepts intersect, creating a foundation where we infuse DEI throughout all aspects of the program, including developing empathy, strengthening communication skills, embracing cultural competency, and practicing perspective taking.
 Schoolhouse understands that these aspects are integral to a child’s social emotional growth.
 We nurture students to accept themselves and their peers as they are, embracing differences.

-Acknowledge that the school rests on the ancestral and unceded lands of the Ramaytush Ohlone people.
+Acknowledge that the school rests on the unceded ancestral lands of the Ramaytush Ohlone people.

-Maintain the founding principle to keep tuition modest thereby making a high quality progressive education accessible.
+Maintain the founding principle to keep tuition as low as possible thereby making a high quality progressive education as accessible as possible.

 Enrich our community by welcoming a diversity of races, ethnicities, genders, gender identities, sexual orientations, religions, abilities, and national origins.

-Ensure that social emotional learning (SEL) is equally as important as academic learning.
+Ensure that social emotional learning (SEL) is given equal weight to academic learning.

 Infuse DEI throughout all aspects of the program and community life.